 Audio mixing: Combine all the speech, voice-overs, background noises, sound effects, and music into one pleasing audiotrack.

 Color: Does anything need color correction?
 Do you want to use color grading?

-Video production project management doesn’t need to be painful or laborious when you have the right tool.
+Video production project management doesn’t need to be painful or laborious when you have the right creative project management software.
 Use our templates to see clear ownership of productions, store all of your files and communication in one place, and never drop the ball again.